The mandate of the MEGRC is to :

 - You are invited to contribute with your data to the Montreal MEG repository (M2R).
 The databank policy is detailed in a separate document below.
 If you are willing to contribute to the database, please make sure to have the corresponding forms ( MEG - database consent – EN and MEG - database consent – FR) attached to your submission.
 A repository is a large collection of anonymized data and/or samples put together and made available to the academic community.
 The goal of the M2R is to collect data from a large amount of participants to construct a repository of spontaneous brain activity and brain responses to basic stimulation.
 The data collected may help researchers in the future to gain a better understanding of those mechanisms, which may impact the discovery of new markers of neurological diseases or psychiatric conditions.

 At the top of each page of the consent form, please include the title of the protocol and the site at which the study will be performed.
 Also indicate at the bottom right-hand corner of each page, the version date of the consent form, i.e. the date when the form was prepared.
-Note that projects with standard anatomical MR scans of participants are not required to obtain approval from the MNI's MRI Research Committee.
+Note that projects with standard anatomical MR scans of participants are not required to obtain approval from The Neuro's MRI Research Committee.

 Following the meeting of the MEG Research Committee, the Principal Investigator will receive a letter with the Committee’s decision and any recommendations, should changes be required.
-The investigator can then proceed to seek for approval by the appropriate Research Ethics Board (MNI's or from his/her home institution) and include the review letter from the MEG Research Committee.
+The investigator can then proceed to seek for approval by the appropriate Research Ethics Board (The Neuro's or from his/her home institution) and include the review letter from the MEG Research Committee.

 Forms in PDF and MS Word Format